Grigoris-kal/Lovebot/README.md

 - **Animal courtship rituals** (turns out the wild kingdom has some flirting rituals that are just...wild!)
 - **Romantic poetry** centuries of romantic literature (uses sonnets as pickup lines)

-📘 Libraries Used
+## Project Libraries

+This project uses the following Python libraries:

-🐍 Flask – lightweight web framework for building APIs and web apps.
+- 🐍 Flask – lightweight web framework for building APIs and web apps.

-🌐 Flask‑CORS – enables Cross‑Origin Resource Sharing (CORS) so your API can be accessed from browsers on different domains.
+- 🌐 Flask-CORS – enables Cross-Origin Resource Sharing (CORS) so your API can be accessed from browsers on different domains.

-🔗 requests – makes HTTP requests to external APIs or services.
+- 🔗 requests – makes HTTP requests to external APIs or services.

-📄 json – handles JSON encoding/decoding for structured data exchange.
+- 📄 json – handles JSON encoding/decoding for structured data exchange.

-🛠️ traceback – provides detailed error stack traces for debugging.
+- 🛠️ traceback – provides detailed error stack traces for debugging.

-⏱️ time – offers time‑related functions like delays and timestamps.
+- ⏱️ time – offers time-related functions like delays and timestamps.

-✏️ re – regular expressions for pattern matching and text processing.
+- ✏️ re – regular expressions for pattern matching and text processing.

-📆 datetime, timedelta – manage dates, times, and intervals (e.g., scheduling, logging).
+- 📆 datetime, timedelta – manage dates, times, and intervals (e.g., scheduling, logging).

-💻 os – interact with the operating system (file paths, environment variables).
+- 💻 os – interact with the operating system (file paths, environment variables).

 ## Powered by Python/Gemini, but Driven by Ego